natashaadam123/natashaadam123/README.md

 My name is Natasha Adam and you are currently on my GitHub profile.

-I currently attend Western Sydney University with a degree in Business, majoring in Economics and Property.
+I currently attend Western Sydney University to obtain an undergraduate degree in Business, majoring in Economics and Property.

 I have a peaked interest in Programming languages and Software Development and have been doing so since I was 13.